By Martin Simmons

 There are the old standards, mostly complaints.
 “The government is changing all the rules,” “anti-Americanism is on the increase,” “criminals are targeting foreigners,” and “gringo pricing is getting worse.”

 And there are the tales of woe from the supposed protectors of local culture who attack other expats for changing the nature of the city, for being rude to locals, and for driving up prices.
 These too are universal among expat communities, and although there’s always some truth to the complaints, they seem to me to be mostly a reflection of gringo arrogance (“We’re so damn special we must have an overwhelming impact on all we come into contact with”).

-Particular to Cuenca this year, I’m hearing from several friends that expats are leaving in droves and that the overall expat population is in decline.
+Particular to Cuenca this year, I’m hearing from several friends that expats are leaving in droves as a result of the Covid pandemic and that the overall expat population is in decline.

 From my annual snapshot perspective, I’m baffled that anyone of reasonable observation skills could believe this.
 I cannot help but notice a substantial year-to-year increase of tourists and expats on the streets, in restaurants, in the supermarkets and mercados, and at the festivals and concerts.
 I also can’t help but notice an increase of the number of young expat families of European and North American origin.
 And, just last week I talked to a Chinese lady who “facilitates” the relocation of Chinese nationals and people of Chinese ancestry in the U.S. to Cuenca.
 She believes that about 500 Chinese who have moved to Cuenca since 2014.